Stratosphere-Studios/777-300ER/README.md

 Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Code" button, then click "Download Zip".
 This version gets updated frequently.
 Then extract the aircraft folder and move it to your X-Plane aircraft folder as with any other aircraft.

-If you're on Windows, you'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft.
+If you're on Windows, you'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft (your computer probably already has this, but if the aircraft is broken, this is why).

 We suggest using Github Desktop to keep the aircraft updated without needing to redownload it every time.